saylordotorg/course_bus205/Unit10.md

+---
+layout: default
+title: "BUS205: Business Law and Ethics"
+course_description: "An introduction to the laws and ethical standards that managers must abide by while conducting business.
+This course explores the legal framework designed to protect both consumers and businesses, and outlines the legal and ethical environment in which businesses operate."
+next: ../Unit11
+previous: ../Unit09
+---
 **Unit 10: Business Regulation** <span id="10"></span>
 *Regulation is always a source of debate within the business community.
 In the wake of Enron’s massive fraud, for example, legislators passed